-Income affects oncology clinical trial participationJanuary 16th, 2013 in Cancer /
+Income affects oncology clinical trial participationJanuary 16, 2013 in Medicine & Health / Cancer

 (HealthDay)—Oncology patients with lower income, even older patients with access to Medicare, are significantly less likely to participate in clinical trials, according to research published online Jan.
 7 in the Journal of Clinical Oncology.

 Joseph M. Unger, Ph.C., of the Fred Hutchison Cancer Research Center in Seattle, and colleagues assessed clinical trial participation patterns according to socioeconomic and demographic factors for 5,499 oncology patients using an Internet-based treatment decision tool.